Nadya Ochner

 Nadya Ochner (born 14 March 1993) is an Italian snowboarder, specializing in Alpine snowboarding.

-Biography
+Career

 Ochner competed at the 2014 Winter Olympics for Italy.
 She was 26th in the qualifying run of the parallel giant slalom, and 22nd in the qualifying round of the parallel slalom, not advancing in either event.

 As of September 2014, her best showing at the World Championships is 14th, in the 2013 parallel slalom.

 Ochner made her World Cup debut in March 2010.
 As of September 2014, her best finish is 4th, in a pair of events.
 Her best overall finish is 18th, in 2011–12.